- How do you reconcile with someone when you’ve been deeply or repeatedly hurt by him or her?

 I am not suggesting that changes to deeply ingrained patterns occur overnight or that we can easily erase consequences.
 But genuine restoration cannot begin apart from the essential attitudes that point to true repentance.
-We simply must know what true repentance looks like on this level.
+We simply must know what true repentance looks like.

 - Accepts full responsibility for his/her actions (instead of saying, “Since you think I’ve done something wrong…” or “If have done anything to offend you…”).